shopsys/shopsys/docs/installation/native-installation.md

 # Native Installation

-This document will provide you with the general infromation that is needed for running Shopsys Framework on different operation systems like (Windows, Mac, Linux, ... ), however it is not a step-by-step guide, since it would be very difficult to maintain all operation systems and their versions.
+This document will provide you with the general information that is needed for running Shopsys Framework on different operation systems like (Windows, Mac, Linux, ... ), however it is not a step-by-step guide, since it would be very difficult to maintain all operation systems and their versions.

 First it is truly essential to read and understand the articles about requirements and configurations for Shopsys Framework application.

 1. [Application Requirements](application-requirements.md)
 1. [Application Configuration](application-configuration.md)
 1. [Native Installation Troubleshooting](native-installation-troubleshooting.md)